 Get current statistics for an application

-View current statistics for an application (live in this example), including total connections, the number and rate of bytes entering and leaving the server, and the number of connections per protocol:
+View current statistics for an application, including total connections, the number and rate of bytes entering and leaving the server, and the number of connections per protocol by sending a GET request:

 The command should return a response that looks something like this (if the application is running, you should see real values, not zeros):